Georce/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 # Which CDH service(s) host a property for enabling Kerberos authentication?

+Administration > Security > Status

+# How do you upgrade the CM agents?

 Hosts > Re-run Upgrade Wizard

 # Give the tsquery statement used to chart Hue's CPU utilization?